aws-powertools/powertools-lambda-python/docs/utilities/data_classes.md

 The DynamoDB data class utility provides the base class for `DynamoDBStreamEvent`, as well as enums for stream view type (`StreamViewType`) and event type.
 (`DynamoDBRecordEventName`).
+The class automatically deserializes DynamoDB types into their equivalent Python types.

 === "app.py"